juanpajedrez/FreeCodeCamp-MLforEverybody/README.md

    - Created a multiple linear regression model using `tf.keras.Sequential()`, `tf.keras.layers.Dense()` with three layers, and relu activations.
    - Fit the neural net model and compare it against the multiple linear regression model.
    - Plot the train and validation loss to see output with temperature dataset.
+### 3. Kmeans and PCA example (Can be run in Google Collab):
+   - Read the seeds dataset, with their respective columns: area, perimeter, compactness, length, width, asymmetry, groove, and class
+   - Perform an EDA between all features to analyze vs class.
+   - Import and fit `KMeans` with two features and 3 clusters: perimeter and asymmetry
+   - Plot the scatter plots using 'sns.scatterplot()' between KMeans predicted and the actual data to compare
+   - Import and fit `KMeans` with all features and 3 clusters: all columns except for the class
+   - Plot the scatter plots using 'sns.scatterplot()' between KMeans predicted and the actual data to compare
+   - Import and fit a `PCA` class for only 2 components using all features.
+   - Fit a KMeans for these 2 components only.
+   - Using `pd.DataFrame()`, obtain two data frames: one for clusters obtained from KMeans and one from real data.
+   - Plot the scatter plots between PCA_k_means and PCA_truth and compare weather they are similar or not.